Keurig K-Elite Review

 Less Plastic Taste?
 Maybe…

-One thing we did notice with the K-Elite is that it produces just slightly less of a plastic aftertaste than other Keurig machines we've tested (like the K55).
+One thing we did notice with the K-Elite is that it produces just slightly less of a plastic aftertaste than other Keurig machines we've tested.
 This difference is very minor, and we really only noticed it at all by doing back-to-back taste tests.
 So if the plastic taste has always been slightly annoying but you dealt with it because of the convenience of Keurig machines, the K-Elite might be a worthwhile upgrade.
 If you've always wanted a Keurig machine but just can't get over the plastic taste, this machine certainly is not the answer to your wishes.

 When you're talking convenience, it's pretty hard to beat a Keurig machine.
 All of the Keurig models we've tested, including the K-Elite, can heat water and make a cup of coffee in less than 2 minutes.
 The brewing process also only requires about 10 seconds of effort with inserting the capsule, punching int he desired settings, and hitting go.
 In comparison to Nespresso machines, the level of convenience is essentially even.